derykmakgill/derykmakgill.github.io/_posts/2020-04-13-bitcoin-takeover.md

 #### 06 January 2015

-Mircea Pepescu writes a blog post [threatening to destroy any attempt to raise the block size on Bitcoin.](http://trilema.com/2015/if-you-go-on-a-bitcoin-fork-irrespective-which-scammer-proposes-it-you-will-lose-your-bitcoins/) He claims he has a larger budget than anyone to do this.
+Mircea Popescu writes a blog post [threatening to destroy any attempt to raise the block size on Bitcoin.](http://trilema.com/2015/if-you-go-on-a-bitcoin-fork-irrespective-which-scammer-proposes-it-you-will-lose-your-bitcoins/) He claims he has a larger budget than anyone to do this.

 >My budget to sink this scam exceeds the budget of everyone involved on the supporting side.